-I received an email from Jason who tried my recipe for Sautéed Chicken with Garlic and Shallots and was having some problems.
+I received an email from Jason, who tried my recipe for Sautéed Chicken with Garlic and Shallots and was having some problems.

 The outside ends up charring pretty badly.
 Could it be the type of chicken breasts I am buying?
-I get the store brand packs, which are cheaper, but the breasts seem to be thicker than other known brands."
+I get the store brand packs, which are cheaper, but the breasts seem thicker than other known brands."

-After looking at the recipe again, I had some ideas on this problem but I wanted an expert's view so I emailed Chef Adam Bickel for his take on this situation.
+After looking at the recipe again, I had some ideas on this problem, but I wanted an expert's view, so I emailed Chef Adam Bickel for his take on this situation.
 Together we came up with some probable causes and a few solutions.

 Another chef friend of mine, Chef Ricco DeLuca, has to recalculate recipes as far as timing and burner heat to match my skills compared to his own.
 Otherwise, I end up burning everything.

-Looking back at the Sautéed Chicken with Garlic and Shallots recipe, I realize I have to change it some to make it easier for home cooks.
-I don't think anybody should be sautéing on the highest heat level unless they have a lot of experience.
+Looking back at the Sautéed Chicken with Garlic and Shallots recipe, I realize I must change it to make it easier for home cooks.
+I don't think anybody should be sautéing on the highest heat level unless they have much experience.
 Just too many things that can go wrong.

 It's important to understand that everyone's cooking equipment is different and any recipe that provides exact times and heat will vary depending on that equipment.

 Then there is the stove.
 Is it gas or electric?
-How many btu’s does it produce?
+How many BTUs does it produce?

 The ingredients - size, thickness, cold or room temperature.
-A piece of chicken will cook much different right out of the refrigerator compared to breasts that are at room temperature.
+A piece of chicken will cook much differently right out of the refrigerator compared to breasts that are at room temperature.
 This is even more significant when cooking steaks.

 Here are some suggestions for sauteing chicken breasts that may be helpful to you.

-Not only will the addition of other ingredients and liquids make cooking the chicken a less harrowing experience (each time you add an ingredient, you lower the temperature in the pan), but you'll also add some really great flavors into the meat itself, instead of simply putting a tasty sauce over flavorless chicken.
+Not only will the addition of other ingredients and liquids make cooking the chicken a less harrowing experience (each time you add an ingredient, you lower the temperature in the pan), but you'll also add some great flavors into the meat itself, instead of simply putting a tasty sauce over flavorless chicken.

-Hope this helps
+I hope this helps you.